SkenorDev/Worked-at-blizzard-for-7-years/readme.txt

 NOTES accidently pushed to here while working on final project which may make things janky, I found 1 bugs on version I turned in at the time, the power calculation is broken but can be fixed with 2 lines.
 Also forgot to put in hand limit but is like 6 lines to add so hopefully not big deal just forgot it.
+If more bugs arise, its from the jank code I accidently commited while working on final so try out the previous version (aka the one turned in near the due date) Sorry about this i really suck with github.